23 Ways to Make Money With a Cargo Van

 2. Roadie

-Roadie is a subsidiary of UPS, promising fast delivery of any item regardless of size to over 90% of U.S. households.
-There are no minimum vehicle standards, so you can deliver for Roadie if your cargo van is in working order.
+Roadie is a subsidiary of UPS that promises fast delivery of any item regardless of size to over 90% of U.S. households.
+No minimum vehicle standards exist, so you can deliver for Roadie if your cargo van is in working order.

 3. Veho